awsdocs/emp-user-guide/doc_source/emp-getting-started-packaging-no-media.md

 ## Capture the files and registries<a name="emp-getting-started-packaging-no-media-capture"></a>

-After creating the log file, you must run the EMP tools to process the \.CSV capture file created by the Process Monitor\.
+After creating the log file, you must run the EMP reverse packaging tools to process the \.CSV capture file created by Process Monitor\.
 The following two tools are used in this process:
 + **GeneratePackageSource**\.
 This command compiles a list of the files and registry keys accessed by the application from the Process Monitor capture\.
 These are exported to a \.JSON file one line at a time\.
 + **RemoveKnownFolders**\.
 This command removes known files, folders, and registry keys that are not required from the Process Monitor capture\.
 Examples include background Windows services and components that are already present on the target server\.